It’s the holidays – I get it. You are busy. Things to do – places to go – people to see.

 Christmas is also the time when dreams tend to exceed money.
 We want to lavish our birds with every opportunity imaginable but the holidays tend to have a sobering effect on our finances.
 We’d love to get the latest and greatest for our favorite feathered friend but all those humans that we have relationships with really should get a holiday gift as well.

 Are your credit cards maxed out?
-Do you have a little change left from the last ten dollar bill you used to pay for that 800 calorie latte?
+Do you have a little change left from the last ten-dollar bill you used to pay for that 800-calorie latte?
 Watch this video below.
 Spend $5 at the dollar store.
-Redeem some points for hardware on our site and you can make a boat load of killer bird toys.

 Our newest favorite foraging and enrichment toy comes to us – from dogs.